 Listen to understand; not to reply

-Whether you’re in a meeting with your client face-to-face or dialoguing with them on the phone or through email, there is a certain expectation that you – as the designer and service provider – have to always have answers.
-And so, when you listen, you are most likely listening (or scanning the email) at about 75%, while the other 25% of you is thinking about the next thing that should come out of your mouth (or fly off your fingers).
+Whether you’re in a meeting with your client face-to-face or dialoguing with them on the phone, through email, or virtual conferencing, there is a certain expectation that you—the designer and service provider—always has to have the answers.
+So when you listen, you are most likely listening (or scanning the email) at about 75%, while the other 25% of you is thinking about the your next reply.

-Some conversations, however, are just that – conversations; wherein there is no expectation other than to just hear what the client is saying and digest it.
+Some conversations, however, are just that—conversations.
+There is no expectation other than to just hear what the client is saying and digest it.
 In those situations, after the client is done talking or when you reach the end of their email, they are really just looking for validation that you heard their thoughts.